dojo/docs/dojox/data/OpenSearchStore.rst

 Query Syntax
 ============

 The fetch method query syntax for OpenSearchStore is limited to what the OpenSearch specification allows, which is a single parameter called 'searchTerms'.
-The OpenSearchStore expects this parameter to be part of the query arguement of its fetch object as a name/value key set in JavaScript object.
+The OpenSearchStore expects this parameter to be part of the query argument of its fetch object as a name/value key set in JavaScript object.
 For an example, see below:

 .. js ::